surdu/surdu.github.io/_posts/2019-07-25-digital-ocean-ddns.md

 The above will call the DigitalOcean API for each record id that you have defined at line 5, as documented in [DigitalOcean's API documentation](https://developers.digitalocean.com/documentation/v2/#update-a-domain-record).

+You can now give it a quick test to see if it works as intended.
+Execute the script in your terminal by typing `./update-ddns.sh`.
+If it worked correctly, you should now see the DNS records updated on DigitalOcean.

-Now that we have the script, we can set it as a `cron` job so it will update the DNS every 20 minutes.
+Seeing the script works, we can set it as a `cron` job so it will update the DNS every 20 minutes.

 Adding the following line in your `crontab` will do just that: